DinoChiesa/Apigee-CustomPolicy-EncryptedJWT/README.md

 # Encrypted JWT callout

+For several years, Apigee has included builtin  policies that generate and verify signed JWT.
+There will be policies "coming soon" to handle Encrypted JWT.
+But in the meantime, you can handle such things with a Java callout.

-This directory contains the Java source code for Java callouts for Apigee that Generates or Verifies encrypted JWT that use RSA encryption (RSA-OAEP or RSA-OAEP-256).
+This repo contains the Java source code for Java callouts for Apigee that Generate or Verify encrypted JWT that use RSA encryption (RSA-OAEP or RSA-OAEP-256).
 Also callouts that generate or verify JWE (JWE with non-JSON encrypted payloads) with RSA algorithms.

 * Please note: Back in 2017, Google [announced a practical method of producing a